Patients

 Transfer

-• After a Nurse has completed your initial assessment, your family will be allowed to visit you in your room.
+Once you are fully awake, you will be transferred to your hospital room.
+After a Nurse completes your initial assessment, your family will be allowed to visit you.

-Important Need to Know Items
+Important Need-to-Know Items

 Meeting Your Communication Needs